-The Texas Lottery has been successful in producing more than \$1 billion in revenue for the state of Texas each year for the last 13 years, with the primary beneficiary being the Foundation School Fund.
+The Texas Lottery has successfully produced more than \$1 billion in revenue for the state of Texas each year for the last 14 years, with the primary beneficiary being the Foundation School Fund.
 However, not unlike other lottery jurisdictions around the country with mature product portfolios and limited opportunities for portfolio expansion, the Texas Lottery faces ongoing challenges to maintain and increase future revenue for the state.
 Numerous factors can affect lottery performance, such as the product mix and design of games offered, number and quality of lottery retailers, legislative budget decisions, and agency administrative efficiency.
 While the most recent Sunset review determined that the Texas Lottery is generally high-performing when compared to other states, the agency recognizes that there are challenges ahead in continuing to meet high expectations based on past performance.

-With a focus on improved accountability and performance measurement, this report continues the best of the Texas Lottery's past business planning practices incorporating key performance measurement tools to ensure that progress is being made in achieving critical agency goals and to allow opportunities for improvement to be quickly identified.
-The following section of the report walks through 10 key performance factors and associated goals for FY 2018, all of which will drive significant program decisions and major initiatives for the agency.
+With a focus on accountability and performance measurement, this report continues the Texas Lottery's business planning practices and incorporates key performance measurement tools.
+The following section of the report walks through key performance factors and associated goals for FY 2019, all of which will drive significant program decisions and major initiatives for the agency.
 Management believes that these key performance factors are major determinants of the Texas Lottery's future success.